 Scholarship Opportunities at ECC

-The two primary categories of scholarships offered at ECC include the District 509 Board of Trustees Scholarships and ECC Foundation Scholarships.
+The two primary categories of scholarships offered at ECC include the ECC Foundation Scholarships and the District 509 Board of Trustees Scholarships.
 It is important to know the differences between them — including

 how to qualify and how to apply.